mvisonneau/gitlab-ci-pipelines-exporter/README.md

 _grafana.com dashboard_ [#13329](https://grafana.com/grafana/dashboards/13329)

-If you are interested into trying them out, have a look into the [examples/quickstart](./examples/quickstart/README.md) folder which contains documentation to provision test version of the exporter, prometheus and also grafana in **~5min** using `docker-compose`
+If you want to quickly try them out with your own data, have a look into the [examples/quickstart](./examples/quickstart/README.md) folder which contains documentation to provision test version of the exporter, prometheus and also grafana in **~5min** using `docker-compose`

 ## Install